VerebicsPeter/DataSet/notes/ideas.md

+# Ideas

 - read about contrastive learning and contra code
 - read